How We Gather (and How to Interpret) Our Data

 We always recommend that you look for substantial differences in complaint counts and rates.
 We also advise giving little weight to complaint counts if the total count against a company is less than three or four.

-The price index score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
-These index scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the index may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.
+The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
+These scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the scores may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2005 to October 2018.
+Our customer survey data are from surveys conducted from January 2012 to March 2023.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the BBBs are for a three-year period dating back from a date between June 4 and August 3, 2012.
-The data from our surveys of companies were collected from April to August 2012.
-Our price data were collected from January to April 2012.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in March 2023.
+Our price data were collected from September 2022 to January 2023.
+The data from our surveys of companies to ask about facts such as areas served were collected from January to March 2023.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
-Our scoring systems take into account the various data in our tables based on our subjective judgment of their importance.
+Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.